bluwy/whyframe/docs/src/pages/docs/integrations/astro.md

 ## Install

-`whyframe` comes in two packages, one for the core library and one for the framework, in this case, Astro.
+`whyframe` comes in two packages,bthe core library and the framework integration, in this case, Astro.

 ```bash
 # Install the core library